 Some clients chose not to mention this to their advisers and provide fake documents to fulfill their criteria.
 Make this one of your main priorities and tell clients that this is unacceptable.
 Don’t just make it a verbal statement but put it as a major clause in all your documents.
 Issues like these will hamper your agency’s integrity too.

-To avoid such embarrassing moments, use a screening process in your agency that will help separate genuine applicants from others.
+To avoid such embarrassing moments, we can one of the problem solving techniques, the screening process.
+Use a screening process in your agency that will help separate genuine applicants from others.
 Also, stay in touch with the immigration department regularly and inform them of such cases immediately!

 Changes in Immigration Law

 Immigration laws and policies are subject to change, as per country requirements.
 These changes may not be so dramatic or frequent, but keeping track of them is essential.
 If a law changes in the middle of a client application or while applying, then an uninformed agent will surely make an uninformed decision, jeopardizing the client’s prospects for a visa.

 In this age of digital communications, it has become a necessity to have an online presence.
 If you subscribe to immigration news, you will know about these policy changes beforehand and can advise the clients accordingly.
 There are many private and government websites that give out immigration news and updates like Acacia Immigration Australia and Campus Review , to name a few.

 Many agents find it daunting and difficult to deal with immigration officers, even to the extent of avoiding them as much as possible.
 However, this sort of attitude creates a negative impact on the overall relationship, making each other highly suspicious of the motives.
 Be mindful of the fact that immigration officers are there to enforce immigration laws, so don’t take it personally.